shospodarets/shospodarets.github.io/_posts/2017-05-21-houdini-codemotion.md

 It was a pleasure to speak at Codemotion, meet old good friends there and have a great evening walking at the wonderful Amsterdam city center.

+In a week I'll present this talk in Athens at [Frontend United](https://frontendunited.org/)- everyone is welcome and I'd be delighted to answer any of your question.
+And it's always a good idea to enjoy the perfect Greek food and weather!

+## P.S.:

-And if you need a suggestion what to try in Amsterdam, start from the local herring (with/without sandwich)- it's unexpectedly delicious!
+And if you need a suggestion what to try in Amsterdam, start from the local herring (with/without a sandwich)- it's unexpectedly delicious!

 Here are some photos (oh, dat "rabbit" photo 😁):